awesomephant/ai-scripts/Readme.md

 - `create_promo_image` shows a prompt to create a PNG version of the file, seems to be an NYT deal
 - Symlink ./dist to the scripts folder `mklink /j [...]/Scripts/max [...]/dist `
+- You can add a shortcut to a script via Window -> Actions -> Add Action, then `Insert Menu Item` from the actions hamburger menu

 ## Prior work